 Yes, you can usually put hybrid tires on a road bike as long as they’re the correct wheel diameter (usually 700C).
 They also need to fit the road bike’s tire clearance, which is often narrower than that of a hybrid.

-Are road and hybrid tires actually different?
+Are hybrid and road bike tires actually different?